Cyril Salmon, Baron Salmon: Early life and career

 He was called to the bar by the Middle Temple in 1925, and was the pupil of Walter Monckton, before joining the chambers of Lord Wright at 5 Crown Office.
 During World War II, Salmon was commissioned into the Royal Artillery in 1940, and was attached to the Eighth Army as a judge advocate.
 He ended the war with the rank of major.

 Salmon took silk in April 1945.
 His chambers had been destroyed by bombing during the war, and little of his pre-war practice remained.
 Nevertheless, Salmon successfully rebuilt his practice.
 He served as Recorder of Gravesend between 1947 and 1957, and was appointed a Commissioner of Assize for the Wales and Chester Circuit in 1955.

 Judicial career

 Salmon was appointed to the High Court in 1957 and assigned to the Queen's Bench Division, and received the customary knighthood.
 In 1964, he was made a Lord Justice of Appeal and sworn of the Privy Council.
 On 10 January 1972, he was appointed a Lord of Appeal in Ordinary, being created, at the same time, a life peer with the title Baron Salmon, of Sandwich in the County of Kent.
+He presided over the trials of the leaders of the 1958 Notting Hill race riots, sentencing the white youths who led the riots to 5 years in jail.
+This exemplary sentencing had the effect of preventing further trouble in the area.